You get a single team handling cybersecurity, IT, and data integration services like EDI, filling the gaps in your team.

 If you’re trying to figure out EDI, you’re not alone.

-Because EDI is complex, it’s critical to get it working properly.
+But this complex technology requires focus and dedication.
 After all, EDI is the primary way business documents are exchanged.
 Whether you already work with an EDI services provider, or you’re looking for one, you may have questions like:

-Don’t worry, we cover it all in this comprehensive handbook.
+We’ll cover it all in this comprehensive handbook.

 EDI has been around since the 1970s, largely predating the modern internet.
 While it might sound like an outdated technology, EDI is still the primary way businesses exchange documents in numerous industries.
 In fact, the total market for EDI solutions is expected to grow from $30.9 billion to $66.8 billion between 2020 and 2030.
 If you need EDI… you’re in good company!